What should I do if I feel my child has SEN?

 This type of support is available for a child who has specific gaps in their understanding of a subject/area of learning and who therefore has been identified as requiring SEN Support.

-Education, Health Care Plans
+What is an Education, Health Care Plan?

 Only children with the most complex and significant special educational needs will be considered for an Education, Health Care Plan (EHC).